Jumio/mobile-sdk-ios/README.md

 All label texts and button titles can be changed and localized using the `Localizable-<YOUR_PRODUCT>.strings` file.
 Just adapt the values to your required language, add it to your app or framework project and mark it as Localizable.
 This way, when upgrading our SDK to a newer version your localization file won't be overwritten.
 Make sure, that the content of this localization file is up to date after an SDK update.
 Note: If using CocoaPods, the original file is located under `/Pods/JumioMobileSDK`.

-For our products Netverify & Fastfill, Authentication & Document Verification we are providing eight individual languages for your convenience:
+For our products Netverify & Fastfill, Authentication & Document Verification we support following languages for your convenience:
 * Chinese (Simplified)
+* Czech
 * Dutch
 * English
 * French
 * German
+* Greek
+* Hungarian
 * Italian
+* Polish
 * Portuguese
+* Romanian
 * Spanish

 Please check out our sample project to see how to use the strings files in your app.